 McDavid, Oilers snap Sharks' winning streak

-Kevin Labanc and Barclay Goodrow tallied for the Sharks (10-11-1), who had outscored opponents 25-17 during their six-game run.
-That included a 6-3 home victory against Edmonton a week earlier.
+Kevin Labanc and Barclay Goodrow tallied for the Sharks, who had outscored opponents 25-17 during their six-game run, including a 6-3 home victory against Edmonton a week earlier.
 Goalie Martin Jones stopped 24 of 29 shots.
 McDavid's three points pulled him within one of the NHL scoring leader, teammate Leon Draisaitl, who assisted on McDavid's goal for his 44th point of the season (16 goals, 28 assists).
 McDavid has 15 goals and 28 assists for 43 points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)